MichaelMwb/TrailQuest/README.md

 ---

 ## 🎯 Motivation
 Planning outdoor trips is often fragmented across multiple tools.
-TrailQuest streamlines the process by combining **smart itinerary generation, Google-powered location search, and profile-based storage** into one platform—so adventurers can spend more time exploring and less time planning.
+TrailQuest streamlines the process by combining **smart itinerary generation, Google-powered location search, and profile-based storage** into one platform, so adventurers can spend more time exploring and less time planning.

 ---